 Switchmaze

 Build instructions for the Switchmaze, a bill of materials and code are available in the Supporting Files.
-The apparatus (Figure 1) discretizes behavioural cycles of feeding and drinking, which animals perform one at a time in a foraging environment separated from the home cage by a single-entry module.
+The apparatus (Figure 1) discretizes behavioural cycles of feeding and drinking, which animals perform one at a time in a foraging environment separated from the home-cage by a single-entry module.
 Once inside the foraging environment, upon each entry to a goal area (a trial), food and drink were only available in a ‘quantum’ of either one 14 mg pellet (Bio-Serv™ Dustless Precision Pellets™ for Rodents, F05684) or one ~10 ml drop of water.
 After goal entry, the animal has one ‘return’ path available to the start position, which differs from the entry path.
-Once the animal is in the start position, the availability resets for both food and drink, and the animal also has the option to return to the home cage.
+Once the animal is in the start position, the availability resets for both food and drink, and the animal also has the option to return to the home-cage.
 Thus, switching between three fundamental motivated behaviours can be followed when the animal is in the start position.
 Mice live in the apparatus for several days on a 12/12 light dark cycle (lights off at 9 am).
 The Switchmaze records entries to the foraging environment, start point, and feeding and drinking areas, as well as the consummatory actions, pellet retrieval, drinking and running wheel use.
 Health and welfare monitoring and maze cleaning was done at least once daily and safe operation was monitored on an overhead camera.
 The apparatus was in an isolated procedure room for all recordings.

 Stereotaxic surgery